ibm-cloud-docs/virtual-servers/vsi_reconfigure.md

 {:table: .aria-labeledby="caption"}

-# Re-configuring an existing virtual server
+# Reconfiguring an existing virtual server
 {: #reconfiguring-virtual-servers}

 After a virtual server is provisioned, you can upgrade or downgrade its configuration at any time.